Is Creatine Good for Women? Where is Her Creatine?

 That means when taking creatine, you may eke out more repetitions with the same amount of weight.

-Bloating is the #1 Reason for the Hesistation to Use Creatine for Women
+Bloating is the #1 Reason for the Hesistation to Use Creatine

-Bloating in this case might be:
+Bloating, in this case, might be:

 - gastrointestinal upset